taskworld/test-bed/README.md

     - `entry` should be set to the test entry file.
 For example, `./test-entry.js`.

+    - optionally set `webpackMiddleware` which will be merged with some default options when we initialize webpack-middleware.
+This can be useful in case you need to enable polling:
+    ```
+      webpackMiddleware: {
+        watchOptions: {
+          aggregateTimeout: 300,
+          poll: true,
+          ignore: /node_modules/
+        }
+      }
+    ```

 3. Create a test entry file, which sets up the testing environment and sends the test context to TestBed:

     ```js